Isabella station

 Isabella was a station on the Chicago Transit Authority's Evanston Line, now known as the Purple Line.
-The station was located at 1215 Isabella Street in Wilmette, Illinois.
+The station was located at 1215 Isabella Street in Evanston, Illinois.
 Isabella opened on April 1, 1912, and closed on July 16, 1973, due to CTA service cuts.
 Isabella was situated north of Central and south of Linden.

 Due to poor continuity editing, Bob Newhart disembarks from the 'L' at Isabella during the open montage of The Bob Newhart Show.